aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/encrypt-a-document/_index.md

 ﻿---
-title: Encrypt a Document – Aspose.Words for .NET
+title: Encrypt a Document in C#
 articleTitle: Encrypt a Document
 linktitle: Encrypt a Document
 description: "Aspose.Words for .NET allows you to encrypt your document using appropriate encryption algorithms for specific document formats."